South African resistance to war: Committee on South African War Resistance

 The Committee on South African War Resistance (COSAWR) was founded in 1978 by the merging of two groups of South African war resisters active in Britain.
-It functions as a self-help organization for South African military refugees, worked to raise the issue of militarism in South Africa and conducted research into the South African military structure and resistance.
+A branch in the Netherlands was formed in 1979.
+It functioned as a self-help organization for South African military refugees, worked to raise the issue of militarism in South Africa and conducted research into the South African military structure and resistance.
 Its magazine Resister became the leading magazine on South Africa's militarisation.
 In 1990, when the sentencing of conscientious objectors in South Africa changed considerably, most members decided to return to South Africa.

 Conscientious Objector Support Group

 The Conscientious Objector Support Group (COSG), an umbrella organisation, was formed in 1978.
-In 1982, serving sentences in military detention barracks were being served by 263 conscientious objectors.
-In 1983, the Defence Act was amended to provide for the first time a six-year substitute service outside the armed forces for conscientious objectors.
+In 1982, those serving sentences in military detention barracks were being served by 263 conscientious objectors.
+In 1983, the Defence Act was amended to provide for the first time a six-year substitute service - essentially community service - outside the armed forces for conscientious objectors.